pinterest/gestalt/docs/markdown/android/tabs.md

 ### Animation

-By default, the Tabs content swipes in either from the left or right, depending on the way you are tabbing.
-Visit Apple’s HIG for more information on Animation and Motion.
+By default, Sheet animates in from the bottom of the screen.
+It animates out when the header close button is pressed, the user swipes down or the user taps outside of the sheet.
+Visit Material Design for more information on [container motion](https://material.io/design/motion/the-motion-system.html#container-transform).

 ## Related